 As your baby grows and uterus, your bladder causes more direct pressure on your bladder making you more susceptible to peeing your pants.
 During each on of my pregnancy, sneezing usually set off a small waterfall in my pants.
 If I was at work or in public, you might have seen me crossing my legs and trying to prevent bladder leakage every time I sneezed.
 I even kept an extra pair of clothes in a bag in the car just in case I had an accident at work.

 The best way to prevent bladder leakage or peeing a little bit every time you cough, sneeze, or even laugh, is to start doing kegals throughout the day to improve your muscle tone.
 You can also wear bladder leakage protection to absorb bladder leakage.

 Turn Into a Drool Factory

 Pregnancy does weird things to your body and drooling is one of them.
-I remember waking up in the morning with a wet spot on my pillow.
+I remember waking up in the morning with a wet spot on my pillow, again this is an annoying pregnant ailments.
 It isn’t uncommon during pregnancy for your body may produce extra saliva.
 But don’t worry, it isn’t a cause for concern.

 Discharge during pregnancy is normal and it isn’t anything to worry about as long as it is thin, white, milky, and has a slight odor.
 If you notice that it is excessive, I suggest using panty liners to protect your underwear from becoming excessively moist.
 Warm and moist environments can become a breeding ground for yeast and/or bacteria.

 Never wear tampons, use douche, or automatically assume you have an infection.
-If you suspect an yeast or bacterial infection, it is better to contact your doctor and avoid over the counter treatments that can upset your natural flora.
-Make an appointment immediately if you notice foul smelling discharge, yellowish-green discharge, itching, or redness.
+If you suspect a yeast or bacterial infection, it is better to contact your doctor and avoid over the counter treatments that can upset your natural flora.
+Make an appointment immediately if you notice foul-smelling discharge, yellowish-green discharge, itching, or redness.